 - Lists must be typed so that no letters are closer than 1/2 inch from any edge of the paper.

-- DO NOT include the following people.
+- DO NOT include the Debtor, Joint Debtor, Attorney for the Debtor(s).
 They will be retrieved automatically by the computer for noticing.

 Sample Creditor List